Stability and versioning

 Calculation correctness vs. API stability

-The point of this API is to produce correct §685.203(m)(1) calculations.
+The point of this API is to produce correct loan-limit calculations.
 If we discover a bug producing incorrect amounts:

 - We fix it without a version bump.
-We do not preserve regulatory non-compliance for byte-stability.
+We do not preserve wrong amounts for the sake of API stability.

 - The fix is tagged in the changelog as "Calculation behavior change" with the affected scenarios.